Ed Miliband's tuition fees policy is equitable, good for Britain and good for the taxpayer

 Ed’s HE policy is equitable, good for Britain as a whole, good for the taxpayer and most importantly will mean Britain retains it’s hard fought for reputation for excellence in Higher Education.
 This policy is reason enough for first time voters and young people to vote Labour.

 Owain Gardner is a graduate of York University and co-editor of Labour Left’s Red BookLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.